NomicFoundation/hardhat-website/src/content/plugin-development/explanation/lifecycle.md

 Second, it's more tolerant to installation and plugin errors, as an error in one of the dynamically loaded files won't affect the rest of the system.

-## Hardhat Runtime Environment initialization
+### Hardhat Runtime Environment initialization

 This section explains the different parts of the lifecycle of a plugin that happen during the initialization of the Hardhat Runtime Environment, in order.

 Note that in Hardhat 3 you can initialize multiple instances of the Hardhat Runtime Environment, so they can run multiple times within the same process.

-### Plugin list resolution
+#### Plugin list resolution

-One of the first things that Hardhat does when initializing the Hardhat Runtime Environment is to create an ordered list of plugins based on the `plugins` field in the user config and the built-in plugins bundled with Hardhat.
+When initializing the Hardhat Runtime Environment, Hardhat creates an ordered list of plugins based on the `plugins` field in the user config and the built-in plugins bundled with Hardhat.

 To do this, Hardhat executes the `dependencies` function of each plugin, adding any new plugin to the list.
 This is a recursive process, in which the dependencies of dependencies are also added.